FakeNews: GAN-based generation of realistic 3D volumetric data -- A systematic review and taxonomy: Introduction

 \section{Introduction}

-In this systematic review, we survey works that generate realistic synthetic 3D data with Generative Adversarial Networks (GANs) \cite{Goodfellow2014}.
-With the massive increase of data-driven algorithms, such as deep learning-based approaches, during the last years \cite{egger2021deep, egger2022medical}, data is of great interest.
+In this systematic review, we survey works that generate realistic synthetic 3D volumetric data with Generative Adversarial Networks (GANs) \citep{Goodfellow2014}.
+With the massive increase of data-driven algorithms, such as deep learning-based approaches, during the last years \citep{egger2021deep, egger2022medical}, data is of great interest.
 In this context, high-quality training, validation and testing datasets are required.
 Unfortunately, there are scenarios and applications where large amounts of these data are unavailable.
 Examples can come from the medical domain, with rare diseases, leading to an insufficient amount of initial training data.
 Moreover, additionally in the medical field, when dealing with real patient data, privacy issues can also limit the amount of available data.
-This problem does not only affect the medical field, as the cost of obtaining high-quality labeled data is very high in many other fields, such as object recognition and the study of porous media \cite{Mosser2017, Muzahid202120}.
-A solution to this problem can be the generation of synthetic data to perform data augmentation along with additional novel data augmentation mechanisms \cite{shorten2019survey}.
-Realistic data are highly desired, since data that imitates reality is needed, specially in the medical field.
-Therefore, we outline GAN-based methods in this area with common architectures, pros, cons, evaluations, challenges, research opportunities for a holistic overview of the state-of-the-art, and we also present a novel taxonomy.
+This problem does not only affect the medical field, as the cost of obtaining high-quality labelled data is very high in many other fields, such as object recognition and the study of porous media \citep{Mosser2017, Muzahid202120}.
+A solution to this problem can be the generation of synthetic data to perform data augmentation, along with additional novel data augmentation mechanisms \citep{shorten2019survey}.
+Therefore, we outline GAN-based methods in this area with common architectures, loss functions and evaluation metrics, pros, cons, challenges, research opportunities for a holistic overview of the state-of-the-art, and we also present a novel taxonomy.
+Throughout this review, the term "realistic" will be used very frequently.
+This term means that it looks like real data, i.e. that it is capable of fooling experts in the field, and that it looks realistic enough to be used as real data.
+This type of data is in high demand, as data that mimics reality is needed, especially in the medical field.
+For brevity, "3D" is also used as a substitute for "volumetric" when not otherwise stated.

+The amount of volumetric data has been increasing, as this type of data is important to represent volumetric object in an accurate way not achievable by 2D image representation.
+In medical imaging analysis, 3D data has shown to be essential for patient motoring, disease detection and treatment, drug research, and many more.
+Radiologists usually analyse these data slice by slice, as it is believed that experienced radiologists are able to mentally visualise the volume.
+However, this might bring inconsistencies among radiologist interpretations.
+On the other hand, the visualisation of the whole volume at once provides an overview which makes it easier to understand unfamiliar shapes.
+The 2D slice inspection might be more beneficial for disease detection, however, physicians and other professionals that do not have the same expertise as radiologists highly benefit from the volumetric visualisation of such data for treatment planning and better spatial understanding \citep{preim2007visualization}.